ryanestes/jekyll-theme-basically-basic/about.md

 title: About Me
 ---

 I created this blog to use as a reference guide for all of my studies, research, and anything I feel important worthy of sharing.
-Currently, I'm an intrusion analyst for **WatchGuard Technologies, Inc.** and student at **Saint Louis University (SLU)** studying to obtain a Master of Science (M.S.) in Cyber Security degree.
-My current research interests are phishing, website/DNS analysis, wireless (in)security, and reverse malware engineering/malware analysis.
+Currently, I'm an intrusion analyst for **WatchGuard Technologies, Inc.** and a student at **Saint Louis University (SLU)** studying to obtain a Master of Science (M.S.) in Cyber Security degree.
+My current research interests are phishing, website/DNS analysis, wireless (in)security, and malware reverse engineering/malware analysis.
 All information on this website or derived from this website are my personal thoughts and in no way reflect the thoughts of **WatchGuard Technologies, Inc.** or **SLU**.

 **CV available by [request](/contact/).**